DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTileView/1 Configuration/direction.md

 ---
 ---
 ##### shortDescription
-Specifies whether tiles are placed horizontally or vertically.
+Specifies whether the TileView widget is oriented horizontally or vertically.
+The tiles are laid out perpendicular to the orientation.

 ---
 #include common-ref-enum with {